Keio Law School: Tokyo, Japan

 Keio University enjoys a proud tradition as Japan's first private institution of higher learning.
 The university was founded in 1858 by Yukichi Fukuzawa, who is considered to be the "Father of Modern Education" in Japan.
 Graduates of Keio University occupy top leadership positions in government, business and society.
 The university has produced three prime ministers and numerous cabinet ministers and prefecture governors.
 Many presidents of Japanese and foreign affiliated companies are graduates of Keio, reflecting the prominence of the university in the business community.
 Its graduates are at the forefront of literature, science, medicine and law.

 Keio Law School is located on the Mita campus of Keio University in the Mita section of Minato-ku in central Tokyo .
 It is housed in a building erected in 2005, and includes state of the art communications, research and teaching facilities.
-The Law School admits approximately 230 students to each entering class.
-Students are admitted to either a two-year (kishu) or a three-year (mishu) program leading in both cases to a J.D. degree.
-Since the introduction of a new bar examination system in 2006, Keio Law School has consistently placed in the top tier of law schools nationwide measured by total number of passing students and bar passage rate.
-Georgetown's agreement with Keio allows a total of up to two students to study for a semester at the University's law faculty.
-In 2014 Keio hosted two Georgetown students.
+The Law School admits approximately 220 students to each entering class.
+Students are admitted to either a two-year (kishu) or three-year (mishu) program leading in both cases to a J.D. degree.
+Since the introduction of a new bar examination system in 2006, Keio Law School has consistently placed in the top tier of law schools nationwide, measured by the total number of passing students and the bar passage rate.
+Georgetown's agreement with Keio allows a total of two students to study for a semester at the University's law faculty.
+In 2017 Keio did not host any Georgetown students.